IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 A script hash is associated with the constitution hash when a **New Constitution or Guardrails Script** governance action is enacted.
 It acts as an additional safeguard to the ledger rules and types,filtering non-compliant governance actions.

-The guardrails script only affects two types of governance actons:
+The guardrails script only affects two types of governance actions:

 * **Parameter Update** actions, and
 * **Treasury Withdrawal** actions.